Kaila Charles: WNBA

-Connecticut Sun
+Connecticut Sun (2020–2021)

 Charles was drafted by the Connecticut Sun with the 23rd pick in the second round of the 2020 WNBA draft.
 She appeared in 21 games for the Sun in her rookie year, starting seven.
 She averaged 5.4 points and 2.6 rebounds over 17.9 minutes per game.
 Despite being the seventh seed (of eight) in the 2020 WNBA Playoffs, the Sun made it to the semifinals before losing to the Las Vegas Aces in five games.

 Charles was waived by the Sun on May 5, 2022.

-New York Liberty

-On May 6, 2022, Charles joined the New York Liberty on a hardship contract.Two days later, she was released from the hardship and did not appear in any games.
+On May 6, Charles joined the New York Liberty on a hardship contract.
+Two days later, she was released from the hardship and did not appear in any games.

-Atlanta Dream
+Atlanta Dream (2022)

-On August 12, 2022, Charles signed with the Dream on a hardship contract.
+On August 12, 2022, Charles signed with the Atlanta Dream on a hardship contract.
+She played only two minutes in one game.

+Seattle Storm (2023)

+On February 6, 2023, Charles signed a training camp contract with the Seattle Storm.
+She made the opening day roster.
+She appeared in four games but was waived by the Storm on June 8.

+Dallas Wings (2025)

+On February 2, 2025, Charles signed a training camp contract with the Dallas Wings.
+She made the opening day roster.
+On June 14, she was waived by the Wings.
+However, the Wings signed her to a hardship contract on June 17.
+On June 30, she was released by the Wings.
+Overall Charles appeared in 17 games for Dallas, averaging 5.3 points and 4.0 rebounds.

+Golden State Valkyries (2025)

+On August 1, 2025, Charles signed a seven-day hardship contract with the Golden State Valkyries.
+On August 22, she signed a rest of season contract with the Valkyries.

+Overseas

+DVTK HUN-Therm

+On July 4, 2023, Charles signed with Hungarian team DVTK HUN-Therm in the EuroLeague to play in 2023 after the completion of the WNBA season.

+Venezia

+Charles signed with Reyer Venezia (women) of the Lega Basket Femminile for the 2025–26 season.